Ladies playing bunco

 Step 5: Plan food and the menu

-As everyone plays Bunco, you'll need good food, drinks, and the requisite napkins, plates, and cups.
+As everyone plays Bunco, you'll need food, drinks, and the requisite napkins, plates, and cups.
 People may want more appetizers between rounds, or you can play Bunco for a while, pause for dinner, and restart.
 But know that most people may not be up for more gameplay after eating dinner as people tire.

 Since everyone's sharing dice, it's a good idea to separate the Bunco gameplay from eating or provide food and appetizers people can eat without making contact with their food and the dice.
 Having hand sanitizer handy nearby is good, too.